 Prototype Exam | Large-scale administration of a full-length exam. |

 Themis Bar Review debuted the first bar exam course designed to be delivered online.
-Themis was also the first to introduce segmented lectures and spaced repetition, and the first to design separate study tracks to allow for learning differences.
+The bar prep company was also the first to introduce segmented lectures and spaced-repetition technology, and the first to design separate study tracks to accommodate learning differences.